saltyzuo/bloxd/laststand.md

 However, it has many disadvantages: it is not good at climbing stairs, its speed is extremely slow, and it is prone to killing skeletons.
 It is recommended to use bows and arrows.

+4.**wolf**:
+Although the health is low and the damage is low, it is very small and difficult to be hit by arrows.
+It is also easy to be hit with a sword and has a fast attack speed.
+Try to use arrows and fireballs as much as possible.
+It is a annoying monster.

 ## Upgrades

 Each game will offer random boosts for players to purchase, with a fixed price of one moonstone.